TU-Dresden-VPA/PyLiSuM/README.md

 ## Third-Party Components

 This repository includes OMLFGServer binaries required for executing LISA+<sup>®</sup> signal control logic.
-These files were obtained from the public [maxidigital/LisumExamples](https://github.com/maxidigital/LisumExamples/tree/master) repository, which is referenced from the SUMO documentation.
+These files were obtained from the public <a href="https://github.com/maxidigital/LisumExamples/tree/master" target="_blank" rel="noopener noreferrer">maxidigital/LisumExamples</a> repository, which is referenced from the SUMO documentation.

 OMLFGServer is third-party software and is not developed or maintained by the PyLiSuM project team.
 All rights in OMLFGServer and related binary files remain with their respective owners.
 PyLiSuM uses OMLFGServer only as an external runtime component.